Tony911029/Accountable-FE/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## AWS
+# AWS
-The app is deployed to aws ec2 instance via elastic beanstalk and we are using nginx as our server
+The app is deployed to AWS ec2 instance via elastic beanstalk and we are using nginx as our server

-### Architecture

-#### CodePipeline:
+## Architecture: CodePipeline

-##### Source: V2 GitHub
+### Source: V2 GitHub  (org connection)
-##### Build: CodeBuild
+### Build: CodeBuild
   - Uses buildspec.yml
-    1. login to aws using cli tool to for ECR
+    1. login to aws using CLI tool for ECR
-    2. we use first 7 characters of commit hash as our tag
+    2. we use the first 7 characters of the commit hash as our tag
+    3. Pull `Dockerrun.aws.json` from specified s3 buckets path (`params` and will need IAM permission)
+    4. Inject vite params for FE (`params`)
+    5. Run Docker build
-    3. Tag the image we just build with "latest" too for Dockerrun.aws.json
+    6. Tag the image we just built with "latest" too for `Dockerrun.aws.json`
-    4. Push the image to ECR for beanstalk
+    7. Push the image to ECR for Beanstalk (`params`)
+    8. Set the artifact as `Dockerrun.aws.json`

-##### Deploy: Elastic Beanstalk
+### Deploy: Elastic Beanstalk
-  - Retrieve the artifacts (build file)
+  - Retrieve the artifacts: `Dockerrun.aws.json`
-  - Runs Dockerrun.aws.json file to know which private registry to pull image from (security is done via IAM)
+  - Runs `Dockerrun.aws.json` file to tell EBS which ECR to pull the image from (security is done via IAM)
-  - Run docker container
+  - Run the docker container

 ### just some side nodes:
   - Need to give EB role to access ECR
   - Potentially: log file to S3 bucket as well (future)
   - In CodeBuild, double check where the artifact are sending to (should be in the bucket codepipeline created)
   - Maybe s3 bucket as well (for storing artifacts?)
-  - Remember to add SLL certificate (can be obtained from certificate manager) and add listener (port 443)
+  - Remember to add SLL certificate (can be obtained from certificate manager) and add listener (port 443) in EBS config
   - Remember to use Route53 to route HTTP(S) to correct server
-  - EC2 Security Group: Inbound traffic: 22 (SSH), 80 (TCP) and 3000 (don't thin is necessary)
+  - EC2 Security Group: Inbound traffic: 22 (SSH), 80 (TCP) and 3000 (don't think is necessary?)